NBISweden/AGAT/README.md

 #### Install prerequisites
   * R
-    You can install it by conda (`conda install r-base`), through [CRAN](https://cran.r-project.org)([See here for a nice tutorial](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu)) or using your package management tool (e.g apt for Debian, Ubuntu, and related Linux distributions).
+    You can install it by conda (`conda install r-base`), through [CRAN] (https://cran.r-project.org)([See here for a nice tutorial](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu)) or using your package management tool (e.g apt for Debian, Ubuntu, and related Linux distributions).
   * Perl >= 5.8
     It should already be available on your computer.
 If you are unlucky [perl.org](https://www.perl.org/get.html) is the place to go.